Private NYC Reading – Thursday Jan 29th 7pm-Upper West Side- Contact author for more information

 Target Audience

-In the midst of today’s unprecedented mental health crisis, with 1 in 20 adults suffering severe mental illness and 1 in 6 young adults experiencing a mental health disorder, an estimated 5.86% of adults in the United States, or nearly 60 million people, experienced a severe mental illness.
+In the midst of today’s unprecedented mental health crisis, with 1 in 20 adults suffering severe mental illness and 1 in 6 young adults experiencing a mental health disorder, an estimated 5.86% of adults in the United States experienced a severe mental illness.

 Additionally, there are an even larger number of mental health adjacent readers: family members, therapists, social workers and mental health educators who will resonate with the ways The Parts of Him I Kept humanizes living with mental illness and illuminates how families find hope, and even thrive in the face of the extraordinary challenge of mental illness.